 I honestly admit that it is difficult to refer to this initiative without knowing the content of the memorandum, let alone the goals that the parties set for themselves.
-According to laconic announcements, the MoU (Memorandum Of Understanding) initiative is the analysis of the concept of establishing one wholesale operator of a nationwide wireless mobile communications network in the 5G standard, operating in the 700 MHz band.
-The consortium consists of Polish Development Fund, Exatel, Orange, Polkomtel and T-Mobile.
-Operator Play was present at the signing of the MoU, but did not formally join the consortium.
+According to laconic announcements, the MoU (Memorandum Of Understanding) initiative is the analysis of the concept of establishing one wholesale operator of a nationwide wireless mobile communications network in the 5G standard, operating in the 700 MHz bands.
+The consortium consists of Polish Development Fund, Exatel, Orange, Polkomtel, and T-Mobile.
+Operator Play was present at the signing of the MoU but did not formally join the consortium.

 The Treasury is to propose a single operator for the entire network.
 At the same time, the signed memorandum prohibits the provision of commercial services, competitive to the currently available commercial services of mobile operators.
 Work on the feasibility study for this project is to be completed in December 2019.